olnor18/mukube-configurator/README.md

 All container images listed in this file will be downloaded and packed into the tarball.
 Used for offline setups, so that the images does not need to be pulled when the cluster is bootstrapping.

 ### helm_requirements.txt
 All helm charts repos listed in this file will be downloaded and packed into the tarball.
-The raets will then be installed by the node that creates the cluster.
+The charts will then be installed by the node that creates the cluster.
 Each line in the file should contain 3 things, seperated by a space: The url of the repo, the release name and the namespace.

 ### Dependencies
 A user in the docker group
-sudo usermod -aG docker $USER
+Use this command to add the current user to docker and reboot.
-docker installed
+`sudo usermod -aG docker $USER`